 Do you grit your teeth before every cold call?
 Need to take breaks during networking event?
 Some of these tasks may always feel challenging to you if you're an introvert.
 But, as with most things, practice makes it easier.
-Introverts in sales can use a script for cold calls and practice until the language and delivery become second nature.
+Introverts in sales can use a script for cold calls, implement these cold call tips, and practice until the language and delivery become second nature.
 Plan out your small-talk questions beforehand or steer the conversation toward questions (not only can this make conversation easier, but asking questions is key to connecting with your prospects).

 At networking events, take a few breaks to jot down notes on the back of someone’s business card after a particularly great conversation.
 Not only does this give you a minute of alone time to mentally recharge before the next conversation, but it will also help you send a super personalized follow-up note or LinkedIn request.